pycom/pycom-documentation/content/pymesh/lib-ble-rpc.md

 #### get_node_info(mac_id = ' ')

-This returns the node data for a specified mac address, or own data if `mac_id` is not specified.
-Node data is dictionary with the following structure:
+This returns the node data for a specified MAC address, or returns own data if the `mac_id` is not specified.
+The node data is given as a dictionary with the following structure:

 ```
 {